Text of PDF

 Introduction to Early Intervention (EI) Live Video Visits: Frequently Asked Questions

-- What Are Live Video Visits?
+What Are Live Video Visits?

-- Who Provides Live Video Visits?
+Who Provides Live Video Visits?

-- Where and When Can Live Video Visits Be Provided?
+Where and When Can Live Video Visits Be Provided?

 Your service coordinator will contact you to explain live video visits.
-If you are interested in live video visits, you will provide consent.
-Then, you will schedule the live video visit during a convenient time/date.
+You and your EI provider decide how you will receive your EI services.
+If live video visits are selected, you will schedule the live video visit at a convenient time/date.
 To ensure privacy, we encourage you to conduct the live video visit in a quiet area of your home, to the extent possible.

-- Why Provide Live Video Visits?
+Why Provide Live Video Visits?

 During COVID-19, live video visits are one of the safest ways to receive EI.
 Illinois has implemented live video visits so you and your family can continue to receive EI services and supports during the pandemic.